OPTIMIZING EMV REFUND PROCESSES FOR BATCH TRANSACTIONS

 Parent Transaction Refund from Order Module

 To enhance convenience, I enabled full parent transaction refunds directly from the Order module.
-Additionally, I added a hyperlink to redirect users to the Transaction screen, allowing them to process partial refunds as needed.
+I also added a hyperlink to redirect users to the Transaction screen, allowing them to process partial parent transaction refunds as needed.

 Modal showing a checkbox to refund this particular sales order.